Chibi Maruko-chan: Sakura family

 Maruko's paternal grandmother, Hiroshi's mother, and Sumire's mother-in-law.
-She's wise and knows what's good for the human body and wears a traditional Kimono.
+She is wise and knows what is good for the human body and wears a traditional kimono.
 She was born on April 4, 1902.
-Her name of Kotake was never known in the series until it appeared in a 4-panel manga (Yonkoma) on July 1, 2007.
+Her name of Kotake was never known in the series until it appeared in a four-panel manga (yonkoma) on July 1, 2007.

 Media

 Manga

 The original Chibi Maruko-chan manga was serialized in the shōjo-oriented Ribon Magazine.
 14 volumes were published from July 1987 to December 1996, with a 15th volume published in February 2003.
 In July 2007, a 4-frame version of Chibi Maruko-chan was published in every morning edition of several Japanese newspapers such as the Tokyo Shimbun and the Chunichi Shimbun.

 The 16th volume of the manga was published on April 15, 2009, and 17th volume was issued on Dec 25, 2018, four months after Momoko Sakura's death.

 The 18th volume was issued on Oct 25, 2022.
 The new manga was produced by Sakura's long-time assistant Botan Kohagi and other assistants at Sakura Production due to Sakura's death in 2018.
 The volume contains seven new chapters, and are based on stories that Sakura originally created for the Chibi Maruko-chan television anime.